 What Is Temporomandibular Disorder (TMD)?

-Any type of discomfort involving pain or tenderness in the muscles and/or joint that control jaw movement is referred to as Temporomandibular Disorder, or TMD.
-These are the joints that make it possible for us to move our jaw sideways and forward, which is why it is so painful when there are problems.
-Located in front of your ears, having this condition can make it difficult to eat.
-Meaning it affects your daily life, and should be taken care of as soon as you notice these symptoms.
-Some patients suffer from this condition for many years when they don’t have to.
-Have a consultation with Dr. Hiebert or Dr. Smith to live a life without TMD pain.
+Any type of discomfort involving pain or tenderness in the muscles and/or joint that control jaw movement is referred to as Temporomandibular Disorder or TMD.
+These are the joints that make it possible for us to move our jaw sideways, forward and in circular motions.
+Normal day to day habits like chewing, talking, yawning will become very uncomfortable, meaning it should be taken care of as soon as you notice these symptoms.
+Some patients suffer from this condition for many years without seeking help.
+Have a consultation with Dr. Hiebert or Dr. Smith to learn what you can do to help your TMD pain.